I am going to tell you the best way to unlock an iPhone 6. This method works on all variations of the phone including 6S, 6 Plus & 6S Plus.

 To be blunt, the process is the type of hack you find performed in small corner shops in dodgy areas of town.

 The hacker needs to open up your device and install a piece of hardware that runs a special computer code.
-The code will prevent the iPhone being locked to a single network.
+The code will prevent the iPhone from being locked to a single network.

-The downside is your device is opened and altered by an unauthorised dealer which voids your warranty.
+The downside is your device is opened and altered by an unauthorized dealer which voids your warranty.
 So if you have a future issue with your iPhone, such as a broken screen, Apple is likely to refuse to fix it.

 It is also a risky procedure with a high failure rate.

 It is often quite expensive too – with fees of £100-£200 ($150-$300 USD) charged with no guarantee it will work.

 This is more expensive than network unlocking and far riskier.